fieldmuseum/EMu-IPT-Prep/README.md

 1. Open command line (cmd, terminal, etc), and check that R can run there by typing `Rscript` and hitting enter.
     - If a 'command not found' warning appears, add Rscript.exe's path (e.g. `C:\Program Files\R\R-4.1.2\bin`) to the Path environment variable
     - [Steps to add a path are here](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/)
-2. `cd` to this root directory of this repo
+2. `cd` to the root directory of this repo
 3. Use `Rscript` to run a script in commandline -- e.g.: `Rscript IPTac.R`
     - Use `--verbose` to see more info while the script runs -- e.g.: `Rscript --verbose IPTac.R`
 4. When the script finishes, check for the output file/s in the `data02output` directory in this repo.